askimed/nft-fasta/README.md

 ## Usage

-nf-test extends `path` by a `fasta` property that can be used to read FASTA files into maps. nf-test supports also gzipped FASTA files.
+nft-fasta extends `path` by a `fasta` property that can be used to read FASTA files into maps. nft-fasta supports also gzipped FASTA files.

 ### Comparing files